kc-ravikiran/house-price-prediction/Use_Case_House_Price_Prediction.md

 After GridSearchCV, the notebook reports a best cross-validation RMSE of approximately 47,327.97.
 The subsequently trained final model reports test RMSE = 46,957.65, MAE = 30,865.66, and RÂ² = 0.832.
 This means the final model explains approximately 83.2% of the variation in the target on the test set.

-An important academic observation is that the GridSearchCV output identifies l2_regularization = 0.0 as the best parameter combination, while the manually reconstructed final pipeline uses l2_regularization =
+An important observation is that the GridSearchCV output identifies l2_regularization = 0.0 as the best parameter combination, while the manually reconstructed final pipeline uses l2_regularization =
 0.1.
 Therefore, the reported final test metrics belong to the manually reconstructed model rather than an exact reproduction of grid.best_estimator\_.
 This should be corrected before a formal academic submission if exact reproducibility is required.